-Baptism is recognized as an outward sign of the start of a covenantal relationship with God and with the body of Christ.
-The ordinance of baptism shall be observed as commanded in the Scripture by all who have repented and demonstrated a credible profession of faith in Christ as Savior and Lord.
+The ordinance of baptism should be observed as commanded in the scriptures by all who have repented and believed in Christ as Savior and Lord.
 In so doing, they declare to the world that they have died, buried and been raised with Jesus Christ to walk in newness of life (Matthew 28:19; Romans 6:4).